Delhivery files for $1 bn IPO; Softbank, Carlyle Group to offload shares

 Delhivery operated 20 fully and semi-automated sortation centres and 86 gateways across India (excluding Spoton) as of June 30.
 It had a rated automated sort capacity of 3.17 million shipments per day as of June 30, which it further enhanced to more than 3.98 million shipments per day as of September 30.
 The company has automated material handling systems at its gateways in Tauru (Haryana), Bhiwandi (Maharashtra) and Bengaluru (Karnataka), as per the filing.

-As per a RedSeer report, the Indian logistics market presents a large addressable opportunity, with direct spends on logistics of $216.0 billion in FY 2020 and is expected to grow to approximately $365 billion by FY26 at a CAGR of 9.1 per cent.
-This growth will be driven by strong underlying economic growth, a favourable regulatory environment, growth of domestic manufacturing, rapid growth of the digital economy and improvements in India’s transportation infrastructure.
+As per a RedSeer report, the Indian logistics market presents a large addressable opportunity, with direct spends on logistics of $216.0 billion in FY20 and is expected to grow to approximately $365 billion by FY26 at a CAGR of 9.1 per cent.
+This growth will be driven by strong underlying economic growth, a favourable regulatory environment, growth of domestic manufacturing, rapid growth of the digital economy, and improvements in India’s transportation infrastructure.
 Within the logistics industry the express parcel delivery segment, which is highly organised, is expected to grow at a CAGR of approximately 28-32 per cent by value to $10-12 billion by FY26.

 Also read: Policybazaar IPO subscribed 54% on first day, retail portion booked 1.18 times